HaGRID - HAnd Gesture Recognition Image Dataset: Base Expirements

-To test the efficiency of the dataset, 8 popular architectures are evaluated for the 2 HGR tasks: hand detection and hand gesture classification.
-We chose SSDLite~\cite{mobilenets2} as a detector and set of 7 architectures consisting of ResNet-18, ResNet-152~\cite{resnets}, ResNeXt-50, ResNeXt-101~\cite{resnext}, MobileNetV3 small, MobileNetV3 large~\cite{mobilenets3}, and ViT-B/32~\cite{vit} as classifiers.
+To assess the capabilities of the dataset, we evaluated 11 popular architectures of heterogeneous size and number of parameters for the two HGR tasks: hand detection and hand gesture classification.
+We chose SSDLite with MobileNetV3 small and large backbones~\cite{mobilenets2}, RetinaNet with ResNet50 backbone~\cite{retina} and YoloV7 tiny~\cite{wang2022yolov7} as detectors, and set of 7 architectures consisting of ResNet-18, ResNet-152~\cite{resnets}, ResNeXt-50, ResNeXt-101~\cite{resnext}, ViTB16, MobileNetV3 small and MobileNetV3 large~\cite{mobilenets3} as classifiers.